delgadocris/testing-git/README.md

-git clean -f | Execute clean file git cherry-pick #ref-commit-other-branch | Merge commit ref from another branch in the branch actual git reflog | Show all changes and history git reset --hard #ref-commit | Return change to reference commit
+git clean -f | Execute clean file git cherry-pick #ref-commit-other-branch | Merge commit ref from another branch in the branch actual git reflog | Show all changes and history git reset --hard #ref-commit | Return change to reference commit, remenber use push force

 ### More information about Git